NuGet/NuGetDocs/site/Docs/Start-Here/NuGet-FAQ.markdown

 **What is required to run NuGet?**

-NuGet requires Visual Studio 2012 (all SKUs) or Visual Web Developer Express 2010.
+NuGet requires Visual Studio 2010 Pro/Premium/Ultimate (or newer), Visual Web Developer Express 2010, or any Express SKU of Visual Studio 2012 (or newer).
 The NuGet Package Manager Console requires that [PowerShell 2.0](http://support.microsoft.com/kb/968929) be installed.
 Powershell 2.0 is already installed if you have the following operating system:

-* Windows 8
-* Windows Server 2012
-* Windows 7
+* Windows 7 (or newer)
-* Windows Server 2008 R2
+* Windows Server 2008 R2 (or newer)

 If you have the following operating systems, you must [manually install Powershell 2.0](http://support.microsoft.com/kb/968929/en-us).

-* Windows XP SP3
-* Windows Server 2003 SP2
-* Windows Vista SP1
+* Windows XP SP3 /Windows Vista SP1
-* Windows Server 2008
+* Windows Server 2003 SP2/ Windows Server 2008

 **Do I have to install ASP.NET MVC to get NuGet?**